 - Intense fright or fear.

 - Cardiac arrhythmias.

 - Respiratory distress.

-There may also be risks from long-term use of these drugs.
-Regular users of ketamine are known to be at risk of ulcerative cystitis of the bladder, abdominal pain, memory decline, and psychosis.7
+Long-term use of these drugs can have a negative health impact.
+Regular users of ketamine are known to be at risk for ulcerative cystitis of the bladder, abdominal pain, memory decline, and psychosis.7

 Dependence and Addiction